 * Associate Planner, March 1986 – September 1989.
 City of Gainesville FL.

 Dom Nozzi has a BA in environmental science from SUNY Plattsburgh and a Master’s in planning from Florida State University.
 For 20 years, he was a senior planner for Gainesville FL and briefly the growth rate control planner for Boulder CO.
 He maintains an independent consulting practice in which he writes, edits, and speaks about street design, urban design, and quality of life.
 His primary professional skills are in urban design (particularly walkable streets & form-based codes), transportation choice, “plain English” land development codes promoting quality of life, long-range comprehensive planning, and inspirational, understandable, educational public presentations.
 He was the Duckpond Neighborhood Association president from 1999 to 2005.
 He is a member of the Congress for the New Urbanism.
 He has authored several environmental, transportation and urban design plans and regulations for Gainesville.
 He is in Who’s Who for the South & Southwest.
 His most recent book is The Car is the Enemy of the City, was published by WalkableStreets in May 2010.
 His second book, The Road to Ruin: An Introduction to Sprawl and How to Cure It, was published by Praeger Publishers in 2003.
 Mr. Nozzi is a contributing author to New Urbanism & Beyond, published by Rizzoli Publishers.
 He served on the Board of Directors for Bike/Walk Virginia.
-He currently serves on the Boulder CO Transportation Advisory Board.
+He served for five years on the Boulder CO Transportation Advisory Board.
 He is a Complete Streets Instructor for the National Complete Streets Coalition.
-He has been the Chair of the Mapleton Hill PorchFest in Boulder since 2011.
-In the past, he brewed his own beer and wine, and currently makes his own pasta.
+He has served as the Chair of the Mapleton Hill PorchFest since 2011.
+He formerly brewed his own beer and wine.
+He currently makes his own pasta.
 He has run the New York City Marathon, is an avid traveler and adventurer, diver, hiker, kayaker, bicyclist and skier.